 When I was researching electricity suppliers, I came across Arcadia Power.
 Arcadia Power monitors your electric bill and purchases Renewable Energy Certificates (RECs) in an amount equal to either 50% or 100% (depending on your plan) of your energy usage.
 This means that your house would then be powered either half or fully by clean energy.
 And it’s as easy as setting up your account with Arcadia Power.

-When you buy electricity from your utility, they may not have created that actual kilowatt.
-Maybe they did, maybe the didn't… but to you it doesn't matter.
+When you buy electricity from your utility, they may not have created that kilowatt of power.
+Maybe they did, maybe they didn’t… but it doesn’t matter to you:

-There's a supplier, a distributor (your utility), and then you.
 In most cases, you just deal with your utility company.
-You pay their floating rates, which they publish and get approved by the state's commission, and that's it.
+You pay their rates, which they publish and get approved by the state’s commission, and that’s it.

-In some states, you can select your supplier.
-That's when it gets interesting because suppliers can compete for your business.
-I've switched electricity suppliers before for gift cards and locked prices, which offer cost predictability over a floating rate.
+In some states, like Maryland, you can select your supplier.
+That’s when it gets interesting because suppliers can compete for your business.
+I’ve switched electricity suppliers before for gift cards and locked in prices, which offer cost predictability over a floating rate.

 Many of the companies compete on price per kilowatt-hour.
 Some also add the wrinkle of adding in clean sources of energy, like wind farms and solar.